Equivariant Cohomology of Rationally Smooth Group Embeddings: Introduction and motivation

-Let $G$ be a complex connected reductive algebraic group, $B$ a Borel subgroup of $G$, and $T\subset B$ a maximal torus of $G$.
-Let $W$ denote the Weyl group of $(G,T)$.
+Let $G$ be a connected complex reductive algebraic group, $B\subset G$ a Borel subgroup, and $T\subset B$ a maximal torus.
+A $G$-variety is called {\em spherical} if it is normal and contains a dense $B$-orbit.
+A nice feature of spherical $G$-varieties is that they contain only finitely many $B$-orbits and $G$-orbits.
+This yields a complete description of the geometry of spherical varieties in terms of certain combinatorial objects of discrete convex geometry.
+See \cite{ti:sph} and \cite{pe:sph} for an up-to-date discussion of spherical varieties and a comprehensive bibliography.
+In this paper, we focus on a special yet remarkable class of spherical varieties, namely, group embeddings.

-An irreducible complex algebraic variety $X$ is called an {\em embedding} of $G$, or a {\em group embedding}, if $X$ is a normal $G\times G$-variety containing an open orbit isomorphic to $G$ itself, where $G\times G$ acts on $G$ by left and right multiplication.
+An irreducible algebraic variety is called an {\em embedding} of $G$, or a {\em group embedding}, if it is a normal $G\times G$-variety containing an open orbit isomorphic to $G$ itself, where $G\times G$ acts on $G$ by left and right multiplication.
+When $G$ is a torus, we get back the notion of toric varieties.
+Group embeddings are spherical $G\times G$-varieties due to the Bruhat decomposition.
+Affine embeddings of $G$ are nothing but reductive monoids having $G$ as group of units \cite{ri:ge}.
+Recall that an {\em algebraic monoid} is an algebraic variety equipped with an associative product map, which is a morphism of varieties and admits an identity element.
+An affine algebraic monoid is called {\em reductive} if it is irreducible, normal, and its unit group is a reductive algebraic group.
+Reductive monoids have been intensively studied in the works of Putcha, Renner, Vinberg, Rittatore, Brion, and others.
+See \cite{pu:lam}, \cite{re:lam}, \cite{bri:monb}, \cite{ti:sph} and the references therein.

 Let $M$ be a reductive monoid with zero and unit group $G$.
-Then there exists a central one-parameter subgroup $\epsilon:\C^*\to G$, with image $Z$, such that $\displaystyle \lim_{t\to 0}\epsilon(t)=0$.
-Moreover, the quotient space is a normal projective variety on which $G\times G$ acts via

-Hence, $\P_\epsilon(M)$ is a projective embedding of the quotient group $G/Z$.
-Embeddings of the form $\P_\epsilon(M)$ are called {\em standard group embeddings}.
-These varieties were introduced by Renner in his study of algebraic monoids (\cite{re:sem}, \cite{re:ratsm}, \cite{re:hpolyirr}).
-It is known that all projective embeddings of a connected reductive group are standard (Theorem \ref{normal_standard.rem}).
-More generally, any group embedding is locally isomorphic to an open invariant subset of a standard embedding (Theorem \ref{renner.standard}).
+Then there exists a central one-parameter subgroup $\epsilon:\G\to G$ such that $\lim_{t\to 0}\epsilon(t)=0$.
+Moreover, the quotient space $\P_\epsilon(M):=(M\setminus\{0\})/\epsilon(\G)$ is a normal projective embedding of the quotient group $G/\epsilon(\G)$.
+These varieties were introduced by Renner in his study of algebraic monoids \cite{re:class, re:hpoly, re:ratsm}.
+Projective embeddings of connected reductive groups are exactly the projectivizations of reductive monoids \cite{re:class}.

-Let $X$ be a complex algebraic variety of dimension $n$.
-We say that $X$ is {\em rationally smooth at} $x$, if there exists a neighborhood $U$ of $x$ (in the complex topology) such that, for all $y\in U$, we have

-Such varieties satisfy Poincar\'e duality with rational coefficients \cite{mc:hm}.
-See \cite{bri:rat} for an up-to-date discussion of rationally smooth singularities on complex algebraic varieties with torus action.